ariel-morrison/hand_sensor_test/README.md

-# "Test" repository for simple hand sensor data analysis
+# Repository for hand sensor data analysis
 ### Written by Ariel Morrison, University of Colorado/Cooperative Institute for Research in Environmental Sciences, ariel dot morrison at colorado dot edu

 *Description: This code performs a simple continuous decomposition analysis on electrodermal activity data downloaded from an Empatica E4 sensor.*